Johnson Matthey Silver Bar: Facts, Pricing, History, and Details (2025)

 The IRS allows Individual Retirement Accounts (IRAs) that meet specific requirements to carry precious metal bullion as an investment in a portfolio.
 Often referred to as a “precious metals IRA”, these accounts are self-directed and are only IRS-approved bars and coins are the only metals that are eligible to be included.

-Johnson Matthey Silver Bars are authorized to be included in a precious metals IRA.
+Johnson Matthey Silver Bars are approved for inclusion in a precious metals IRA—if they were produced when JM was an active mint and meet IRS standards for purity (.999 or higher).
+Since production has ceased, all eligible bars are now purchased on the secondary market and must still meet IRS requirements for size, purity, and storage.
 Since the spot price of silver tends to be much lower than gold, silver can be a more affordable alternative hedge for those interested in precious metals.

 Johnson Matthey Silver Bars meet the minimum purity requirements established in Internal Revenue Code section 408(b).
 For IRA investing, the owner of the account is required to make an initial purchase of at least $5,000 of qualifying bullion, and each subsequent purchase must be at least $1,000.